Narrow Neck, New Zealand

 Narrow Neck is a suburb located on the North Shore of Auckland, New Zealand.
 It is under the local governance of the Auckland Council.

+History

 Until the mid-19th century, Devonport was connected with the rest of the North Shore by a causeway between Ngataringa Bay and the Hauraki Gulf.
 This causeway gave the appearance of a "narrow neck".
 On the eastern side of this strip of land is the Narrow Neck beach, on the western side there was an extensive mangrove swamp.
+Southeastern Narrow Neck is also known as Vauxhall, which refers to the Vauxhall Gardens established here by pioneer settler William Cobley in the 1870s.
+These in turn were named after the Vauxhall Gardens in London, some of the gardeners of which were brought out to New Zealand.